How to Clear Your Twitter Search History

 FAQs

-Twitter saves recent search terms and uses them to shape autocomplete suggestions and feed recommendations, especially on mobile and desktop apps.
+Twitter saves recent searches to influence autocomplete and recommendations, particularly on its mobile and desktop apps.

 2. Can I clear my Twitter search history from one device only?